SimoNonnis/Resume/resume.md

 - Work from PSDs created by the designer to develop and deploy landing pages and responsive websites in WordPress

 **Freelance Web Developer, 2009 - July 2013**
-- Learn Html, Css, RWD and mobile first approach, JQuery building a wide array of websites
+- Learn Html, Css and JQuery building a wide array of websites
 - Acquire a deep understanding of usability, user experience design principles, white space balance
 - Develop a keen eye for details